 Robin Pomeroy: We've talked a lot over the last two years of we weren't factoring in much pandemic risk.
 We were all aware of the risks.
 Of course the experts on pandemics were telling us for years: 'You've got to prepare for a pandemic.'
 And then it could be argued we didn't do enough.
 But the pandemic itself, you argue in your article, has made certain other things more of a risk, such as technology, because, you say, we've become so much more reliant - you and I are talking now on a kind of a Zoom platform - millions - billions of people probably - have done that much more in the last two years and they've ever done before.
 And that's just one element of how we're much more reliant on technology.
 Why has that increased the risk, do you think?

 Carolina Klint: Well, I think first of all, we were already becoming highly dependent on technology before the pandemic.
 But then over the past two years, we've seen such an accelerated digital transformation, both across public and private sectors.
 So industries have undergone rapid digitalisation, workers have shifted to remote working where possible, and the platforms and devices facilitating this change have multiplied.
 And I think many companies are still looking to further rethink their business offerings and the way they work.
 There's even more pressure than before to continue digitising and automating.
 And what we have to recognise is that this has many times been built on the backbone of ageing technology infrastructure and sometimes insecure network protocols.
 And this, in turn, has led to supply-chain disruptions, greater exposures to cyber attacks.
 And it's just opened up more avenues of attack for threat actors.
 And what we've seen the past two years is that ransomware has been that particular signature cyber threat.
-And, as is pointed out in the report, to the point that we now see ransomware as a service, even.
+And, as is pointed out in the Global Risks Report, to the point that we now see ransomware as a service, even.

 Robin Pomeroy: In what way is ransomware a service?